photoprism/photoprism-docs/docs/contribute.md

 # Contribute

-If you have a bug or an idea, read the [contributing guidelines](https://github.com/photoprism/photoprism/blob/master/CONTRIBUTING.md) before opening an issue.
+If you have a bug or an idea, read the contributing guidelines below before opening an issue.
 Issues labeled `help wanted` or `good first issue` can be good first contributions.

 The best way to get in touch is to write an email to hello@photoprism.org or join our [Telegram](https://t.me/joinchat/B8AmeBAUEugGszzuklsj5w) group.
 We'd love to hear from you!